DataFire/Integrations/integrations/generated/osisoft/README.md

   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
   * showExcluded `boolean`: Specified if the search should include attributes with the Excluded property set.
 The default is 'false'.
   * showHidden `boolean`: Specified if the search should include attributes with the Hidden property set.
 The default is 'false'.
+  * sortField `string`: The field or property of the object used to sort the returned collection.
+For better performance, by default no sorting is applied.
+'Name' is the only supported field by which to sort.
+  * sortOrder `string`: The order that the returned collection is sorted.
+The default is 'Ascending'
   * startTime `string`: An optional start time.
 The default is '*-1d' for element attributes and points.
 For event frame attributes, the default is the event frame's start time, or '*-1d' if that is not set.
   * templateName `string`: Specify that included attributes must be members of this template.
 The default is no template filter.
   * timeZone `string`: The time zone in which the time string will be interpreted.
 This parameter will be ignored if a time zone is specified in the time string.
 If no time zone is specified in either places, the PI Web API server time zone will be used.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValues]](#items[streamvalues])